adrianjoshua-strutt/music-key-trainer/README.md

 # Key Takeaways
 ### Vue3 and the new Composition API
-Projektbezogen hatte ich bisher nur mit Vue2 gearbeitet.
-Hiermit konnte ich erste Schritte mit der Composition API gehen.
+I had only worked with Vue2 before.
+With this project, I took my first steps with the composition API and Vue3.
 ### GitHub Deployment
-Vertraut machen mit GitHub Actions und Deployment auf GitHub Seiten
+Getting familiar with GitHub Actions and deploying to GitHub Pages.

 # Pictures